SciencePrincipal Teacher | Ms Eadie

 All sciences engage pupils through both theory and practical work.

 Pupils rotate between Biology, Chemistry and Physics in S1-2.
 Pupils will learn to analyse, evaluate and think critically.

 All of the learning contexts are assessed against the Science Benchmarks.
 Pupils will experience practical science as well as learn how to evaluate environmental, scientific and technological issues and to become scientifically literate.

 Nat 4/5 pupils will study Cell Biology, Life on Earth and Multi-cellular organisms.

 In Higher Human Biology, pupils study the topics of Human Cells, Physiology, Neurobiology and Immunology and Public Health.

 Pupils wishing to continue with their studies in Biology can undertake Advanced Higher in S6.
 The course consists of Cells and Proteins, Organisms and Evolution and Investigative Biology.

-Pupils will study Chemical Changes and Structure, Nature's Chemistry and Chemistry In Society.
+Nat 4/5 pupils will study Chemical Changes and Structure, Nature's Chemistry and Chemistry In Society.

 In Higher Chemistry, pupils study the topics of Chemical Changes and Structure, Nature's Chemistry, Chemistry In Society and Researching Chemistry.